 For some images, colour is either part or all of the subject.
 A beautiful sunset, for example, doesn’t look very spectacular de-saturated of its colour.
 Nor do richly colourful plants or flowers.
 But, as I have mentioned in previous articles, stripping colour away from the right image can deconstruct its components to emphasise their shapes, textures and light, and each of these alone can form the subject of the image regardless of what they describe within it.
 Perhaps even the mood of the scene can change in the absence of colour.

 Revealing the inter-tonal relationships or light and shadow within an image can evoke a different response or appreciation from the viewer than if the image is in colour.
 Colour can thus be a distraction from or a mask for such relationships.
-B+W is also versatile enough to apply to almost any subject, be it landscape, street, wildlife or portraits.
+B+W is also versatile enough to apply to almost any subject, be it landscape, street, wildlife or portraits, as we explain in our beginner’s guide on the subject.

 Whenever I take an image now, I almost always ask if the colour adds anything to it.
 Is the colour necessary or expendable to the image, and would the image therefore be just as, if not more, effective without the colour in it?
 I’ll usually shoot in colour with a view to rendering in B+W afterwards, but on occasion I’ll use one of the Art Filters on my camera and shoot directly to B+W in-camera.
 This allows me to see what the result could look like, and if it’s not to my liking, my camera (Olympus EM-5) generously creates an original colour RAW file alongside it so that I may adjust that on my own in post.